GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Peer-reviewing activity
 =====

-Gianluca Fabiani has served as a reviewer for several scientific journals, covering topics related to scientific computing, dynamical systems, and multidisciplinary research.
+Gianluca Fabiani has served as a reviewer for several scientific journals (18), covering topics related to scientific computing, dynamical systems, and multidisciplinary research.
 His peer review contributions include the following **(total 47 reviews)**:
 * 13 for Soft Computing (Elsevier)
 * 5 for Journal of Computational and Applied Mathematics (Elsevier)
 * 4 for Nonlinear Dynamics (Springer)